dbashford/mimosa-require/README.md

 #### `require.exclude` array of string/regex
 When matching a file will keep that file from being processed by the mimosa-require module.
 This can be used to keep files from being considered main modules to be used for processing if require infers incorrectly.
 String paths must include the file name.

+#### `require.safeDeps` array of strings
+Dependencies that when encountered will not trigger validation.
+If for some reason there is a dependency that is triggering a validation warning/error that you would like to go away, adding the string used for the dependency to safeDeps will make the warning/error go away.

 #### `require.commonConfig` string
 Location of common RequireJS configuration that is used across multiple pages/modules.
 See the [RequireJS multi-page application example on GitHub](https://github.com/requirejs/example-multipage/tree/master/www/js) for an example of using common configuration.